jexnator/starter-academic/content/post/WeeklyBlog/index.md

 ![Task 1](tracer3.png "<b>Big-LAB |</b> Screenshot")

 It was a very exciting and educational week for me.
 I also had a lot of fun.
 For the most part, I had to work with the CLI to configure routers or firewalls.
 For this I informed myself mainly about the Cisco-manuals in the internet.
 The Cisco Packet Tracer is a very powerful tool, which simplifies the entrance in the area of the network technology playfully.

+</p><br>
+<p></p>

+## 09/02/22 - 11/02/22
+During this week I continued on the Big-LAB excercice in the Network-Module.
+It was still about configuring the ASA firewall between the different networks.
+The goal here was to set the 4 interfaces according to various predefined rules for filtering the traffic.To limit the traffic I created four access lists (ACL's) and assigned them to the right interfaces.
+At first I was a bit confused, but after some research I found my way around.
+I read up on the topic on the Cisco Man-Page.
+It was important to know the correct tcp and udp ports on layer 3.

+Now I have agreed with Jim that we will look at the task together on occasion and he will give me feedback on it.

+After finishing this rather small module I started on Friday with the next "Intro to the Cloud" module from Luca and Dom.
+You'll hear more about that next week.
+Now it's time for the weekend! ;-)